ymyuen/ym/README.md

 # ym
 Ensure the JDK is 1.8 or higher

-add the sqlite-jdbc-3.16.1.jar into the class path
+Edit the sqlite-jdbc-3.16.1.jar into the class path

 Go to project_saved_path/bin  on the server and client side